Can You Paint Radiators ? - Query Answered

 Spray-on enamel is a great option for radiator painting and comes in a range of different colours.
 It is also more heat tolerant than latex paint.
 'High-heat' enamel is also available in spray cans, but the colour choices are far more limited.

-If you are using an undercoat, we suggest using a high heat metal primer.
+If you are using an undercoat, I suggest using a high-heat metal primer.

 how-to-spray-paint-a-radiator